 Gregory X. Whitmore

-music director Pacific Symphony Youth Wind Ensemble
+Music Director Pacific Symphony Youth Wind Ensemble

-Whitmore has conducted ensembles in such notable concert venues as The Kennedy Center (Washington D.C.), Carnegie Hall (New York City), Walt Disney Concert Hall (Los Angeles), Meng Hall (Fullerton, California), Holy Trinity Church (Stratford, England), St. John’s Smith Square (London, England), Chateau Vaux le Vicomte (Paris, France) and Heidelberg Castle (Heidelberg, Germany).
-Under Whitmore’s direction, the Cathedral City High School Symphony Band was selected to perform as the showcase ensemble during the 2008 California Band Directors Association Annual Convention.
+Dr. Whitmore has conducted ensembles in such notable concert venues as The Musikverein (Vienna), The Wiener Konzerthaus (Vienna), The MuTh (Vienna), Renee and Henry Segerstrom Concert Hall (Costa Mesa), Symphony Hall (Chicago), The Kennedy Center (Washington, D.C.), Carnegie Hall (New York City), Walt Disney Concert Hall (Los Angeles), Meng Hall (Fullerton, California), Holy Trinity Church (Stratford, England), St. John’s Smith Square (London), Château Vaux le Vicomte (Paris), and Heidelberg Castle (Germany).
+Under Dr. Whitmore’s direction, the Cathedral City High School Symphony Band was selected to perform as the showcase ensemble during the 2008 California Band Directors Association Annual Convention.

-A recognized member of four editions of Who’s Who Among America’s Teachers, Whitmore has been included in the 2005-06 Edition of the National Honor Roll’s “Outstanding American Teachers.”
-Whitmore is a Cathedral City Chamber of Commerce Golden Apple Educator Award Recipient and Orion Award Recipient for Excellence in Education.
-Whitmore was selected to represent the State of California by School Band and Orchestra Magazine in the 2008 edition of “50 Band Directors Who Make a Difference.”
+Second Place Winner of the 2017 American Prize in Conducting (Community Bands Division), Dr. Whitmore is a recognized member of Academic Keys Who’s Who in Community Colleges Education, as well as four editions of Who’s Who Among America’s Teachers.
+Dr. Whitmore has been included in the 2005/2006 Edition of the National Honor Roll’s Outstanding American Teachers.
+Mr. Whitmore is a Golden Apple Educator Award Recipient, and Orion Award Recipient for Excellence in Education.
+Dr. Whitmore was selected to represent the State of California by School Band and Orchestra Magazine in the 2008 edition of “50 Band Directors Who Make a Difference.”